 Dr. Scherrer’s research interests focus on applications of industrial engineering to the public sector.
-Past and current projects include modeling the nosocomial spread of tuberculosis, quantifying the benefit of school-based dental sealant programs, determining optimal locations and service selection for community health centers, and modeling childhood obesity interventions.
+Past and current projects include modeling the hospital-based spread of tuberculosis, quantifying the benefit of school-based dental sealant programs and of fluoride varnish programs, determining optimal locations and service selection for community health centers, and modeling childhood obesity interventions.
 Dr. Scherrer has also researched widely in STEM education.
 Recent projects in that area have been related to the effectiveness of on-line education, the impact of a high school outreach program, and the effectiveness of workshop-style instruction.
 In 2017 she was awarded one of the KSU Outstanding Research and Creative Activity Awards for her research contributions to the field engineering applications and in 2020 she was awarded the inaugural Distinguished Scholarship Award for the College.
 Her research has been funded by the National Institutes of Health (NIH), the National Science Foundation (NSF) and the Centers for Disease Control and Prevention (CDC).
 She has advised and published with more than two dozen undergraduate researchers and is committed to development of the STEM pipeline.

 Dr. Scherrer serves on the board of the Georgia Oral Health Coalition and was previously on the executive advisory board for the Atlanta area Association for Supply Chain Management (ACSM) chapter.
 She has served in many leadership roles in the department and the college and was selected for the inaugural KSU Women’s Leadership Academy in 2019.
 She is also active in the community, previously serving on the boards of several community organizations and with almost twenty years of service volunteering with church youth groups.